kwindrem/TailscaleGX/ReadMe.md

 I tested this on an iPhone 16 running iOS 18, pasting into Notes.
 Selecting the text and copy/pasting into Safari successfully brought up the connect page.

+# Troubleshooting

+Prompts on the UI may help to isolate issues with a connection.

+If for some re

 # DNS issue

 I experienced a one-time issue with DNS resolution failures.